moriesamcbs/Spotify-s-Worldwide-Daily-Song-Ranking/README.md

 The train R2 Score on the Rank Position data is:  98.6% <br>
 The train RMSE on the Rank Position data is:  6<br>
 <br>
-The test R2 Score on the Rank Position data a is: 91.9% <br>
+The test R2 Score on the Rank Position data is: 91.9% <br>
 The test RMSE on the Rank Position data is:  15<br>